rlauer6/perl-amazon-s3/README.md

 # DESCRIPTION

-Amazon::S3 provides a portable client interface to Amazon Simple Storage System (S3).
+`Amazon::S3` provides a portable client interface to Amazon Simple Storage System (S3).

 _This module is rather dated.
 For a much more robust and modern implementation of an S3 interface try `Net::Amazon::S3`.
-`Amazon::S3` ostensibley was intended to be a drop-in replacement for [Net:Amazon::S3](Net:Amazon::S3) that "traded some performance in return for portability".
+`Amazon::S3` ostensibly was intended to be a drop-in replacement for `Net:Amazon::S3` that "traded some performance in return for portability".
 That statement is no longer accurate as `Net::Amazon::S3` implements much more of the S3 API and may have changed the interface in ways that might break your applications.
-This module may still appeal to some that favor simplicity of the interface and a lower number of dependencies.
+However, `Net::Amazon::S3` is today dependent on `Moose` which may in fact level the playing field in terms of performance penalties that may have been introduced by `Amazon::S3`.
+YMMV, however, this module may still appeal to some that favor simplicity of the interface and a lower number of dependencies.
 Below is the original description of the module._

 > Amazon S3 is storage for the Internet.
 It is designed to
 > make web-scale computing easier for developers.
 Amazon S3